MinecraftPlus/Website/content/en/updates/proposed/npc-update.md

 ---
 Title: NPC Update
-Description: Aktualizacja dodająca do gry nowe GUI NPC
+Description: Update adding new GUI NPCs to the game
 Author: Wituch
 Date: